yuanxzo/Dispersion/README.md

 # **Dispersion**
-> **This module is used to calculate Rayleigh wave dispersion curve and dispersion function value and other related content.**
+> **This project contains a module for calculating Rayleigh wave dispersion curve and dispersion function value and other related content.**

 ## Introduction
 1. This module contains three forward algorithms: